s4142456/Ethics-Group-1/docs/player_guide.md

 - **Enemies**: B-52 and strategic bombers
 - **Features**: Enemies with higher power and durability

-## Scoring and Lives System
+## Scoring and HP System
 - Destroying each aircraft: +100 points
-- Each level starts with 2 lives
+- Each level starts with 2 HP
 - Your aircraft hit by enemy fire: -1 life

 ## History and Context